 Shrub Bed Maintenance

-Shrub bed maintenance continues throughout the year with 5 visits scheduled.
+Shrub bed maintenance continues throughout the year with five visits scheduled.
 Visits are dependant on the season:-

-- Hedges receive 2 cuts a year (only one on Beech type/slow growing hedges).
+- Hedges receive two cuts a year (one on Beech type/slow growing hedges)

-- Works are undertaken throughout the year namely sweeping/weed control/moss clearance on general needs blocks of flats, Sheltered and Extra Care Schemes.
+- Works are undertaken throughout the year namely sweeping, weed control and moss clearance on general needs blocks of flats, Sheltered and Extra Care schemes

 Trees on Communal Areas

-- A 4 year programme is currently being undertaken (due to commence in February 2015) and is area based.
+- A for year programme is currently being undertaken (commencing 2015) and is area based

 The following Yarlington ditches are being maintained twice a year:-